ESA ISS Science & System - Operations Status Report

 European Technology Exposure Facility (EuTEF)

 EuTEF is a fully automated, multi-user payload facility mounted on the outside of the Columbus laboratory carrying a suite of experiments that require exposure to the open space environment.
 The experiments cover a variety of disciplines including material science, physics, astrobiology, astronomy, and space technology.
 The EuTEF platform has been operated continuously with one experiment powered down having completed the first part of its science objectives.
-EuTEF will be retrieved from the external Columbus platform via an EVA during the STS-128 / 17A mission with ESA astronaut Christer Fuglesang (scheduled for launch on 29 August) and returned to Earth for detailed analysis and evaluation of the space samples.
+EuTEF will be retrieved from the external Columbus platform via an EVA during the STS-128/17A mission with ESA astronaut Christer Fuglesang (scheduled for August) and returned to Earth for detailed analysis and evaluation of the space samples.
+The temperature of the platform is getting low due to the orbital profile of the ISS in relation to the Sun.

 The status of each individual experiment is as follows: